Cilegon: Administrative districts

-The City of Cilegon is divided into eight districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2022.
-The table also includes the locations of the district administrative centres, the number of administrative villages (urban kelurahan) in each district, and its postal codes.
+The City of Cilegon is divided into eight districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages (all classed as urban kelurahan) in each district, and its postal codes.

 Notes: (a) including 5 small offshore islands.

 Climate

 Cilegon has a hot and humid climate near the boundary between tropical rainforest (Af) and tropical monsoon climate (Am) according to the Köppen climate classification system.
 Despite being located relatively close to the equator, the city has distinct wet and dry seasons.
 The wet season in Cilegon covers the majority of the year, running from October through May.
 The remaining four months forms the city's dry season.
 Located in the most western part of Java, Cilegon's wet season rainfall peak is January with average monthly rainfall of 319 mm, and its dry season low point is August with a monthly average of 71 mm.